While I was growing up in Ireland, I was told stories of the Banshee at bedtime, and they always terrified me.

 The two most common emails we get about Irish folklore as ‘What is a Banshee?’ and ‘Are Banshees real?’

 Like many of the tales from Irish folklore, the existence of the Banshee is… a grey area.
 Some will swear blind that they saw the spirit of a female wailing down their garden and that death followed soon after.

-Others will tell stories of a terrifying wailing that they heard but that they couldn’t find where it came from.
-One theory is that many people mistake the scream of a rabbit or a fox for the Banshee.
+Others will tell stories of a terrifying wailing that they heard but that they couldn’t find the origin of the sound.
+One theory is that many people mistake the scream of an owl or a fox for the Banshee.

 In particular, the sound of a rabbit ‘screaming’ is particularly frightening if you’ve never heard it before.
 Now, belief in the Banshee has dwindled rapidly over the years.

 A hundred years ago, things were different, naturally enough.
 People were more superstitious, for one thing.
 Personally, I think this one’s a Celtic myth… I hope it is, anyway!

 Another story appears to link the Banshee to the Morrigan (another popular figure in Irish and Celtic mythology).

 We’ve had a lot of questions over the years asking about everything from ‘Is the Banshee an animal?’ to ‘Are Banshees real?’.

 In the section below, we’ve popped in the most FAQs that we’ve received.
 If you have a question that we haven’t tackled, ask away in the comments section below.

 Is there an animal that sounds like a Banshee?